mmkash-web/CORTANA-AII/README.md

 <h1 align="center">⭐CORTANA-AI⭐<br></h1>

 <p align="center">
-  I am "CORTANA-AI" a WhatsApp bot made by Ayush to do everything that is possible on WhatsApp based on WhatsApp Multi Device(MD) Support.
+  I am "CORTANA-AI" a WhatsApp bot made by EMMKASH to do everything that is possible on WhatsApp based on WhatsApp Multi Device(MD) Support.
 </p>
 </br>